ECU Online Bachelor of Science in Information & Cybersecurity Technology (ICT), Cybersecurity Concentration

 ICTN 2154 – Digital Communications Systems

-Introduces local-area and wide-area networks.
+Introduces local area networks (LANs) and wide area networks (WANs).
 Provides basic understanding of network concepts and router programming.

 ICTN 2155 – Digital Communications System Laboratory